History of the anchor: Early designs

 Killicks are primitive anchors formed by lashing tree branches to a stone for weight.
 Greeks were using mushroom anchors by 400 B.C. fashioned from a flattened stone with a hole drilled through the center and a triangular eyebolt at the crown for "tripping" the anchor out of its bed.

 Roman iron anchors were in use from the republican period onwards.
 Originally they were closely modelled on earlier wooden anchors with removable lead stocks.
 Over time the design of the arms changed probably to increase the ease with which the anchor could be pulled out of the sand or mud it was embedded in.
 Towards the end of the Roman period stocks became fixed rather than removable.

 Scandinavians were fashioning similar anchors of iron with wooden stocks by 700 A.D.
-The ends of the arms sometimes flared into flattened palms to distribute force though seabed soil.
+The ends of the arms sometimes flared into flattened palms to distribute force through seabed soil.

 Teeth

 The words ὀδὁντες and dentes (both meaning "teeth") are frequently used to denote anchors in Greek and Latin poems.
 The invention of the teeth is ascribed by Pliny to the Tuscans; but Pausanias gives the credit to Midas, king of Phrygia.
 Originally there was only one fluke or tooth, whence anchors were called ἑτερόστομοι; but a second was added, according to Pliny, by Eupalamus, or, according to Strabo, by Anacharsis, the Scythian philosopher.
 The anchors with two teeth were called ἀμϕἱβολοι or ἀμϕἱστομοι, and from ancient monuments appear to have resembled generally those used in modern days except that the stock is absent from them all.
 Every ship had several anchors; the largest, corresponding to our sheet anchor, was used only in extreme danger, and was hence peculiarly termed ἱερά or sacra, whence the proverb sacram anchram solvere, as flying to the last refuge.

 Rodgers Anchor.
 The arms, de, df were formed in one piece, and were pivoted at the crown d on a bolt passing through the forked shank ab.
 The points or pees e, f, to the palms g were blunt.